 - Peter is unable to tell Aunt May about how Uncle Ben died until late in the second movie.
 Justified in that he was partly responsible.

 - In Spider-Man: Homecoming, Peter stumbles on his words in nearly every conversation he has with Liz Allan, and is staring at his feet when he finally tells her about his crush on her.
-However, she's already figured it out and offers to be his date to the school dance.
+However, she's already figured it out and offers to be his date for the school dance.

 - Peter and MJ both in Spider-Man: Far From Home.
-They care about each other, but aren't comfortable putting it into words quite yet.
+They care about each other but aren't comfortable putting it into words quite yet.
 Peter has psyched himself up by planning out a Love Confession, which keeps getting derailed by his life as Spider-Man.
 When they're finally alone together and he's about to tell her, he's thrown off-guard by MJ revealing she knows his secret identity.
 She then accidentally devastates him by claiming that her interest in him was only about seeing if her theory was correct, but bigger problems emerge before she can explain that wasn't what she meant.
 After Mysterio has been defeated and they reunite, they finally tell each other how they feel and they have their First Kiss.
 By the denouement, they're a couple.

 - Used in Star Wars: The Empire Strikes Back to comedic effect.
 C-3PO notices that the hyperdrive motivator had been damaged by blaster fire and tries to tell Han Solo a few times.
 Each time Solo shuts him up, so when they try to escape from an Imperial Star Destroyer by escaping to hyperspace and then drive Peter out, 3PO says the equivalent of "I told you so" and Solo gets a look of extreme embarrassment and moves off to fix the hyperdrive.